thespacepanda/zooservice/README.md

 ## API

-ZooService exposes one endpoint (/critter) with a variety of options:
+ZooService exposes one endpoint (/critter on port 3000) with a variety of options:

 * `GET /critter` will return all critters in the table
 * `GET /critter/:id` will return the critter with the provided id, if it exists